osmanaliyardim/WebNetSample/README.md

 # WebNetSample
  Epam WEB .NET Mentoring Program

-Purpose: This project represents an application that is included in a training program <br>
+Purpose: This project represents an application that is included in a mentoring program <br>
 ... <br>

 <h3> Technical description </h3>